Explore Pond Inlet, Nunavut:

 77° 59’ W

-Narwhal & Polar Bear SafariTravel to the northern reaches of Baffin Island where the sea ice opens up, and marine mammals and other wildlife…
+Narwhal & Polar Bear, A Floe Edge SafariTravel to the northern reaches of Baffin Island where the sea ice opens up, and marine mammals congregate at the…

-Baffin Island Dive SafariExplore the Arctic from above and below the ice with the best and only Canadian Arctic dive operator (us!).
+Baffin Island Dive SafariExplore the Arctic from above and below the ice with the best and only Canadian Arctic scuba diving operator.
 Immerse…

 Ultimate adventures for ultimate memories: exclusive trips tailered to your dreams